Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Experiments

 \subsection{Ablation Study}

-To further validate the effectiveness of our proposed algorithm, we conduct an ablation study on the NTU4DRadLM dataset by creating three variant versions of Equi-RO: \begin{itemize} \item \textbf{Equi-RO with No Invariant Velocity Compensation (NIV)}: In this variant, node velocities are taken directly from the original Doppler values $v_i^{dop}$, and edge velocities are computed as $v_i^{dop} - v_j^{dop}$, rather than using the compensated counterparts $v_i^{dop'}$ and $v_{ij}$. \item \textbf{Equi-RO with No Equivariant Network Design (NEN)}: Here, the LN-based layers are replaced by conventional Linear, ReLU, and Pooling layers, and the EGNN is substituted with a standard MPNN, removing the equivariance property from the network. \item \textbf{Equi-RO with No Adaptive Loss (NAL)}: In this case, the pitch loss $\mathcal{L}_p$ and yaw loss $\mathcal{L}_y$ are omitted, and fixed weights ($s_r = -8.0$, $s_t = -3.0$) are assigned to the rotation and translation losses instead of using learnable balancing parameters. \end{itemize} The quantitative results of this ablation study are summarized in Table~\ref{Tab:ablation}.
+We conduct an ablation study on the NTU4DRadLM dataset by creating five variants of Equi-RO: \textbf{(I) w/o invariant velocity compensation}: In this variant, node velocities are set to the original Doppler values $v_i^{dop}$, and edge velocities are computed as $v_i^{dop} - v_j^{dop}$, rather than using the compensated counterparts $v_i^{dop'}$ and $v_{ij}$. \textbf{(II) w/o equivariant network design}: Here, the LN-based layers are replaced by conventional Linear, ReLU, and Pooling layers, and the EGNN is substituted with a standard message passing neural network, removing the equivariance property. \textbf{(III) w/o adaptive loss}: In this case, the pitch loss $\mathcal{L}_p$ and yaw loss $\mathcal{L}_y$ are omitted, and fixed weights ($s_r = -8.0$, $s_t = -3.0$) are assigned to the rotation and translation losses instead of learnable parameters. \textbf{(IV) w/o Doppler velocity}: The compensated node velocity $v_i^{dop'}$ and edge velocity $v_{ij}$ are set to zero in this case. \textbf{(V) w/o initial translation}: In this ablation, we remove the initial translation based on ego-velocity.